 Registration usually occurs once a year during early summer.
 Registration packets will be sent out for all current students and siblings eligible for enrollment.
 Enrollment forms must be returned by the stated deadline to guarantee a spot for the upcoming school year.
 Children may not attend until a completed enrollment packet has been received.
-Any open spaces available each year will be filled from our waiting list.
+Open spaces available each year will be filled from our waiting list.
+Families must be current on tuition in order to re-enroll for the next academic year.